 - Have you created techniques that improve the workflow and production processes of a company?

-- Are you creating new or alternative materials to replace and improve existing?
+- Are you creating new or alternative materials to replace or improve existing materials?

-- Are you creating new materials to meet increasing regulatory requirements?
+- Are you creating new materials to meet new regulatory requirements?

-- Are you working on eco solutions, such as an alternative to traditional plastic packaging?
+- Are you working on eco solutions, such as alternatives to traditional plastic packaging?

 - Are you designing and testing new prototypes?

 - Are you using automation to improve manufacturing processes?